facelessuser/coloraide/docs/src/markdown/gamut.md

 entire choice in algorithms could change as well in the future.
 We do offer an [OkLCh variant](#oklch-chroma), but we currently still use CIELCh due to its consistency even with colors far outside the gamut.
 If you are working within reasonable gamuts, OkLCh may be a better choice.

-LCh Chroma is the default gamut mapping algorithm unless otherwise changed, and can be performed by simply calling `fit()` or by calling `fit(method='lch-chroma')`.

 ```py play
 c = Color('srgb', [2, -1, 0])